pali-english/pali-english.github.io/README.md

 no wise and virtuous friend,
 then, like a king who flees his conquered realm,
 wander alone like a tusker in the wilds.

+    No - If not
+    ce - And if
+    labhetha - One should find
+    nipakaṁ - Wise, intelligent
+    sahāyaṁ - Companion, friend
+    Saddhiṁ - Together with
+    caraṁ - Walking, wandering
+    sādhuvihāridhīraṁ - Who lives well and wisely, virtuous and wise Rājāva - Like a king
+    raṭṭhaṁ - Kingdom
+    vijitaṁ - Conquered
+    pahāya - Having abandoned, left behind
+    Eko - Alone
+    care - Should wander, live
+    mātaṅgaraññeva - Like an elephant in the forest nāgo - Elephant

 Ekassa caritaṁ seyyo,
 Natthi bāle sahāyatā;